dtrelogan/react-formstate/README.md

 ## A practical approach to React forms

-react-formstate is an elegant productivity solution for [React forms](https://facebook.github.io/react/docs/forms.html).
-It is simple in design, simple to use, and limited in focus.
-It streamlines form components without buckling under complex use cases.
-It is feature complete and fully tested.

-If you give it a try you'll be happy with the solution.
+react-formstate is a productivity solution for writing elegant and maintainable [React forms](https://facebook.github.io/react/docs/forms.html).

 ### Setup